birkkensen/birkkensen/README.md

 ### :fried_egg: :skier: Hobbies and Interests

 Apart from spending time behind the computer, I like cooking, skiing, listening to music, 3D-printing and traveling.
-A dream of mine is to travel to Japan for skiing, enjoying the food and culture, and climbing Mt Fuji.
+A dream of mine is to travel to Japan for skiing, enjoy the food and culture, and climb Mt Fuji.

 ### 👨‍💻 Some fun stats:)